gardener/machine-controller-manager/docs/development/local_setup.md

 I1227 11:08:20.766085   55523 controller.go:247] Starting machine-controller-manager
 ```

-The Machine Controller Manager should now be ready to manage the VMs in your kubernetes cluster.

 :warning: The file `dev/target-kubeconfig.yaml` points to the cluster whose nodes you want to manage. `dev/control-kubeconfig.yaml` points to the cluster from where you want to manage the nodes from.
 However, `dev/control-kubeconfig.yaml` is optional.

+The Machine Controller Manager should now be ready to manage the VMs in your kubernetes cluster.

+:warning: This is assuming that your MCM is built to manage machines for any in-tree supported providers.
+There is a new way to deploy and manage out of tree (external) support for providers whose development can be [found here](cp_support_new.md)

 ## Testing Machine Classes